mkdinwid/PCC/README.md

 The Partial Correlation Calculator (PCORR) is a web application for computing partial correlation coefficients.

-PCORR aims to serve researchers in laboratory settings, where popular analytic software do not support partial correlation coefficient computation.
+PCORR aims to serve researchers in laboratory settings, where popular analytic software does not support partial correlation coefficient computation.

 PCORR is coded in R using [Shiny](https://shiny.rstudio.com/).